HafsaHameed457/AWS-Concepts/README.md

 7. Cloud eliminates the need for backups: Cloud services often include data redundancy, but it’s still important to back up critical data to prevent data loss due to unforeseen issues like human error or security breaches.

+## Careers related to cloud

+Here are some common cloud careers and what each does:

+1. Cloud Architect: Designs and manages cloud infrastructure and architecture for scalability and security.

+2. Cloud Engineer: Implements and maintains cloud services, ensuring the proper configuration and optimization of cloud resources.

+3. Cloud Security Specialist: Focuses on securing cloud environments, managing risks, and protecting data.

+4. Cloud Developer: Builds applications and services that are hosted and run on cloud platforms.

+5. Cloud Consultant: Advises organizations on cloud adoption strategies and solutions to meet business needs.

+6. Cloud Systems Administrator: Manages cloud-based systems, ensuring smooth operation and troubleshooting issues.

+7. Cloud DevOps Engineer: Automates and manages cloud infrastructure for continuous integration, deployment, and monitoring.

+8. Cloud Product Manager: Oversees the development and lifecycle of cloud products, aligning them with customer needs and business goals.

+9. Cloud Data Engineer: Designs and manages data pipelines and data storage solutions in the cloud.

+10. Cloud Sales Specialist: Sells cloud services and solutions to customers, understanding their needs and tailoring products to them